+time.
 The originator of Kemtron was Levon J. Kemalyan (1907-76) of Fresno California.
-Kemalyan grew up in Fresno and attended Fresno
+Kemalyan grew up in Fresno and attended

-public schools.
-In 1929 Levon started out running the photo engraving business that his father had started in 1903 called the
+Fresno public schools.
+In 1929 Levon started out running the photo engraving business that his father had started in 1903

-as far away as India and Australia.
-Eventually Kemalyan also established an ownership stake in U.S. Hobbies, Inc., an importer
+enthusiasts as far away as India and Australia.
+Eventually Kemalyan also established an ownership stake in U.S. Hobbies, Inc.,

 During the mid-1950's Levon Kemalyan steadily grew his business by bringing in talented and skilled modelers and pattern makers.